LAS-IT/openapply/README.md

 ### Still TODO

-* xlsx export
+* xlsx export?
 * test timeouts
 * write PUTS methods
-* write a recursive query to pull students by since id
 * write a recursive query to pull students by since date
-* **investigate slow response when returning large number of records**
+* investigate slow response when returning large number of records
+* write a recursive query to pull students by since id (sort of already done)

 ### CHANGE LOG